MLSA-Social-Impact-Project-Jan-Mar-23/hearing-the-world-server/README.md

 # Flow

-## Client sends image ----> Server stores it in local ----> Takes it and processes it with Azure Describe Image ----> Now there is access to the captions and tags for that image
+## Client sends image ----> Server stores it in the filesystem ----> Takes it and processes it with Azure Describe Image ----> Now there is access to the captions and tags for that image ---> Using those tags and caption design a prompt to provide to OpenAI and generate the story